‘Playing Mommy’ is a short story about the darker side of childbirth. Trigger warning: Abortion. Please read mindfully.

 I can’t believe it…bless my soul..I think I’m…I’m pregnant!

 That revelation really shouldn’t have been met by a pregnant pause.
 A crime of thoughts and words.
-And this was no time for humor.
+And this was no time for humour.
 Except that Kara really couldn’t help it.